What is a Data Dictionary?

 Congrats!

-You are now ready to create your data dictionary so other researchers can understand your dataset with no problems!
+Hooray!
+You can now create a data dictionary so you and other researchers can understand the dataset with no problems!

 Need help?